armsultan/nginx-plus-dockerfiles/README.md

 A Bunch of Dockerfiles for [NGINX Plus](https://www.nginx.com/products/nginx/).
 **Just add licenses**

-# Build and run a Docker container
+# Build and run NGINX Plus Docker container

  1. Copy and paste your `nginx-repo.crt` and `nginx-repo.key` into `etc/ssl/nginx` directory